 Basic rotary technology

-Epicam's rotors are of novel design, protected by a suite of patents and form the basic building blocks of compressors, expanders and rotary engines.
+Epicam's rotors are patent protected and form the basic building blocks of compressors, expanders and rotary engines.
 They form friction-free displacement devices with very short cycles which are capable of achieving volume change in compressible fluids at near ideal thermodynamic conditions.
 They also incorporate dynamically variable geometry which enables wide variation in compression or expansion ratio in response to changing operational conditions.

 The Rotary Power Couple (RPC) engine was designed, built and taken to proof of concept by 2003.
 It has now been updated as the Rotary Detonation Engine (RDE), the form of which is also seen here.

 The Epicharger is a supercharger which was developed for downsized petrol engines for the auto industry in co-operation with a leading Tier 1 supplier.